DadaDevelopers/rust101-workshop/README.md

 ## Getting Help

-- Ask your neighbour first
+- Ask your neighbour
 - Flag the facilitator
 - Rust docs: https://doc.rust-lang.org/book/
 - Rust by Example: https://doc.rust-lang.org/rust-by-example/

 ---

-*Built for the Rust 101 Workshop.
+*Built for the Dada Devs Rust 101 Workshop.
 Have fun, and welcome to Rust.*